RAF Habilayn: Operations

 Twin Pioneers from the No. 78 Squadron RAF and AAC Beavers flew daily Aircraft Delivery Service flights from Aden, delivering mail, urgent spare parts, and personnel.
 The No. 84 Squadron RAF’s Blackburn Beverly flew heavy equipment to the airfield, while bulk stores were only delivered by Army trucks under armed escort.
 Communications were manned by personnel 24 hours a day, and a detachment of the RAF Crash Crew provided rescue services.
 PSP metal sheeting was laid on the apron for helicopter parking and in cargo loading areas, the whole being reverted.
 Communications were manned by personnel 24 hours a day, while a detachment of the RAF Crash Crew serviced rescue operations.
 Between 22 May and 25 June 1964, the 815 Naval Air Squadron, HMS Centaur, daily flew Wessex HAS.1 helicopters into the airfield.
 During the operation, only an aircraft was lost on 10 June.

 Habilayn Army Camp

+Westland Scout AH.1 XR628, 8 Flight AAC, Habilayn 1967, armed with two skid mounted GPMG'S and one pintle mounted GPMG in the cabin.

 RAF Habilayn also operated a permanent army camp, which consisted of tented encampments and protection by stone walls up to 3 feet high.
 There was also a communications tent and mast.
 It was large enough to accommodate a battalion-sized force of approximately 600 men, who were rotated every two months from Aden.
-There was also a joint Army/RAF element stationed in the camp.
+There was a joint Army/RAF element stationed in the camp.
 The 45 Commando mainly served as medical staff in the camp.
 In 1966, the 523 Specialist Team used a civilian contractor and a section from the 20 Field Squadron to expand the camp.
-Every rotation of an army battalion, the signs received a change of colour as did the painted stone pathways.
+Every rotation of an army battalion, the signs received a change of colour, and the stone pathways were painted accordingly.
 In June 1967, the 45 Commando was withdrawn from the base.